 Updated every two years, it provides the DfE with an evidence base for skills demand in the Northern Ireland.
-The Skills Barometer divides qualifications by three main levels: 'low or no qualifications' - qualifications at level 2 and below, that is, 5 GCSEs at grades A\ - C including English and Mathematics and equivalent; 'mid-level qualifications' - ranges from level 3 (two A-Levels at A\ to C and equivalent professional and technical qualifications) to Level 5 (subdegree level higher education qualifications); and, 'higher level qualifications' - degree and post-graduate level qualifications.
+The Skills Barometer divides qualifications by three main levels: 'low or no qualifications' - qualifications at level 2 and below, that is, 5 GCSEs at grades A - C including English and Mathematics and equivalent; 'mid-level qualifications' - ranges from level 3 (two A-Levels at A to C and equivalent professional and technical qualifications) to Level 5 (subdegree level higher education qualifications); and, 'higher level qualifications' - degree and post-graduate level qualifications.

-According to the latest Skills Barometer, in 2022, 83% of Northern Ireland business respondents said that their organisations currently face skills gaps, and 82% noted they see reduced output, profitability or growth as a result.
 Figure 1 below shows the Northern Ireland skills supply gaps by subject area.

-As Figure 1 shows, the most notable supply gaps are in the Science, Technology, Engineering and Mathematics (STEM) subjects:
+As Figure 1 shows, the most notable supply gaps are in the Science,

+Technology, Engineering and Mathematics (STEM) subjects: